PHPMohamedNabil/PHP-Navtive-JWT-API/README.md

 to install db scheme run:
 ``php migrate```

-**for using a seeded database with example data you can import database file native.sql**
+**for using a seeded database with example data you can import database file native_api.sql**

 # env file

 you can browse .env file to check and configure database connection and web app settings:

 ```
 APP_NAME=NativeApi
 SECRET_KEY=4fe8895cff6b23cd1f49b1c14c34a5a161248d1fba2d55392d3ef7d3d6296811